 Battle droids poured out.
 Without thinking they fired at them, diving desperately to avoid return fire, only to find themselves up against the wall surrounded on all side by droids with blasters pointed at them.
 “Loose inhabitants,” one of them said.
 “Take them to the-”

 But suddenly there was a burst of gunfire from the museum doors.
-Droids fell to join those already shot down, and Coté raced out, still firing, and followed by Lané, Vatié, and Moré, each shooting down droids as fast as their laser pistols would fire.
+Droids fell to join those already shot down, and Coté raced out, still firing, and followed by Lané, Vatié, and Moré, still evading capture in the city after all, each shooting down droids as fast as their laser pistols would fire.
 The droids surrounding Saché and Yané turned to deal with this new threat, and Yané took advantage of the distraction to release a thick volley of shots which took out their circle of captors.

 “Come on!”
 Coté yelled, frying the last of the droids outside.
 “We can get to the passage if we run for it!”

 They had taken out most of the droids which had been in the museum entrance hall, and another round of blaster fire fried the rest.
 “We can’t wait anymore,” shouted Coté, “not now that they know we’re here.”

 “I think Ené, Losté, and Ardré are already outside the city anyway,” Saché yelled back.
 “As for Briné....well, I hope she is!
 The Queen’s escaped to Coruscant with Sabé, Eirtaé, and Rabé; she’s going to try to get the Senate to intervene.
 Do you have any idea how many droids are in here?”

 “They’re storing a bunch of them in here.
 We located the storage units, but I don’t think we can destroy them; they’re too well guarded.”

 “Then we’ll have to come back in here with the some charges, if we can get our hands on them,” Saché determined, “unless you think we can do it with only Ené, Losté, and Ardré to help us.”